 During this time, Going-to-the-Sun Road is mostly or fully open and most trails are available throughout the park!

-However, this is the most popular time to visit.
+However, this is the most popular time to visit for a 7-day itinerary for Glacier National Park.
 So be sure to plan accordingly by getting up earlier for hikes as well as getting reservations for things like shuttles, boats, kayaks, tours, etc. well in advance!

 Yes, you can certainly visit outside of this time frame, but snowfall is common and many parts of the park may be inaccessible due to that.